 The marina is also home to several local shops, including the Bosun’s Locker for maritime gear, and great spots to dine, like the famous Scott’s Bar and Down the Hatch, where you can enjoy fresh seafood and views of the water.

-For those who enjoy walking or cycling, you can cross the Forth Road Bridge on foot or by bike, offering stunning views of the Forth Bridge and the Firth of Forth.
+For those who enjoy walking or cycling, the Forth Road Bridge can be crossed on foot or by bike.
+It offers stunning views of the Forth Bridge and the Firth of Forth.

 The bridge has dedicated pedestrian and cycle lanes, allowing you to fully appreciate the engineering marvel of the bridges while taking in the stunning coastal scenery.